zeroc-ice/ice/csharp/BuildInstructions.md

 - Protocol compression
 - Signal processing in the Ice.Application class

-if you do not require these features and prefer that the Ice run time use only managed code, you can build using the `Debug-Managed` or `Release-Manage` configurations.
+if you do not require these features and prefer that the Ice run time use only managed code, you can build using the `Debug-Managed` or `Release-Managed`
+configurations:

-    MSBuild msbuild\ice.proj /p:Configuration=Release-Managed
+    msbuild msbuild\ice.proj /p:Configuration=Release-Managed

 ## NuGet packages

-To create a NuGet package for the distribution use the following command:
+To create a NuGet package for the distribution, use the following command:

-    MSbuild msbuild\ice.proj /t:NuGetPack
+    msbuild msbuild\ice.proj /t:NuGetPack

 This will create `zeroc.ice.net\zeroc.ice.net.nupkg`.